Does Our Society Promote Problematic Alcohol Consumption?

 A Brief History of Alcohol in America

-Alcohol is consumed by nearly every country in the world, and is linked to roughly 4% of all deaths worldwide.
+Alcohol is consumed by nearly every country in the world, and is linked to nearly 5% of all deaths worldwide.
 This is greater than the number of worldwide deaths caused by violence, tuberculosis, HIV, and AIDS.
-But alcohol consumption didn’t become problematic in the U.S. until after Prohibition — a constitutional policy that lasted from 1920 to 1933 and was designed to reduce drinking by preventing businesses from manufacturing, distributing, and selling alcohol.
+Alcohol consumption didn’t become problematic in the U.S. until after Prohibition.
+This was a constitutional policy that lasted from 1920 to 1933 and was designed to reduce drinking by preventing businesses from manufacturing, distributing, and selling alcohol.

 Alcohol Consumption During Prohibition

-Prohibition was enacted mainly by activists who felt that alcohol consumption led to political correction, violence, and alcohol addiction.
-Many leaders of the Prohibition movement were concerned about growing rates of alcohol abuse among Americans being influenced by the cultural backgrounds of European immigrants.
-Countries in Western and Eastern Europe have always consumed higher amounts of alcohol than most other countries, with Belarus topping the charts at 17.5 liters of alcohol being consumed by each resident every year.
+Prohibition was enacted mainly by activists who felt that alcohol consumption led to political corruption, violence, and alcohol addiction.
+Many leaders of the Prohibition movement were concerned about growing rates of alcohol abuse among Americans who were being influenced by the cultural backgrounds of European immigrants.

-Shortly after alcohol was banned, rates of nationwide alcohol consumption decreased by 30%.
-Researchers found that rates of intoxication, alcohol addiction, cirrhosis, and psychosis also decreased during the early years of Prohibition by between 50% and 70%.
-But as years passed, rates of alcohol consumption gradually started to rise on behalf of factors such as increased demand for a product that was now illegal, and advancements in women’s rights that led to a higher number of women drinking alcohol.
+Shortly after alcohol was banned, rates of nationwide alcohol consumption decreased.
+Researchers found that rates of intoxication, alcohol addiction, cirrhosis, and psychosis also decreased during the early years of Prohibition.
+But as years passed, rates of alcohol consumption gradually started to rise.
+There was increased demand for a product that was now illegal, and advancements in women’s rights led to a higher number of women drinking alcohol.

 Alcohol Consumption After Prohibition